Elias201478/googol.exe-open-source/README.md

 # 📌 Important note
-you many find bugs in windows 7 also i recommend windows xp to remove the bugs or it will be fixable. but someone skids my trojan without giving credits so, i deicded to put GNU/GPL it in.
+you many find bugs in windows 7 also i recommend windows xp to remove the bugs or it will be fixable. but someone skids my trojan without giving credits so, i decided to put GNU/GPL it in.

 # payloads i made ⚙️
 this program is made in c++.